 What Kind of Loan Can I Get for a Mobile Home or Manufactured Home and Land?

 Here’s the good news!
-There are an increasing number of loan types that cater to buyers who want to place a mobile home on private property.
+There are an increasing number of loan types that cater to shoppers who want to buy a mobile home on private land.
 Fannie Mae (MH Advantage®) and Freddie Mac (CHOICEHome℠) have new lending programs for manufactured homes with particular home features that qualify for a conventional mortgage so the home can go into vacant parcels even inside city limits.

 The most common way to bundle land and home finance together is with a land-home loan.
 Catchy, right?
 This allows you to get a conventional home loan for an existing manufactured home and the land it sits on.
 If you’re going with the new manufactured home, you might want to consider a construction-to-perm loan.
 This type of manufactured home loan creates a series of draws off the loan to pay for the home to be built, transported and set up.
 Once the home is placed and inspected, the loan converts to a permanent mortgage.
 Here is some more detailed information on different types of loans for mobile homes.